-2. Any fire must be raised off the ground and be contained in a sturdy brazier (the inside drum of a scrap washing machine, a wheel hub or a strong metal bucket will do).
-To avoid scorching and damaging the soil, place the brazier on a brick base.
+2. Any fire must be raised off the ground and contained in a sturdy brazier (the inside drum of a scrap washing machine, wheel hub or strong metal bucket will do).
+To avoid damaging the soil, place the brazier on a heat-proof base.

-3. Wood will be available on site, but please only use as much as you need for a small campfire.
+3. Please only use as much wood as you need for a small campfire.
 No bonfires!
 Please don’t use rotting wood that might be a wildlife habitat.
 And don’t damage the trees; fresh wood won’t burn, anyway.

 Don’t leave valuables in tents.
-The Green Gathering is a safe and friendly place, but it only takes a rare opportunist thief to make your festival miserable.
+GG is a safe and friendly place, but it only takes a rare opportunist thief to make your festival miserable.

-Do bring a torch, reuseable water bottle, loo roll, hat and sunscreen (we’re hopeful!).
+Do bring a torch, reusable water bottle and mug, loo roll, hat and sunscreen (we’re hopeful!).